saugns/saugns/README.md

 Building and installing
 =======================

-Building requires a C99 compiler toolchain and running `make` (GNU or BSD).
-(There is no "configure" step.)
+Building requires a C99 compiler toolchain, running `make`, and having some GNU or BSD tools.
+There is no "configure" step.

-On Linux systems, the ALSA library (libasound2) or a '-dev' package for it may possibly need to be installed for building to work.
+On Linux distributions, the ALSA library (libasound2) or a '-dev' package or similar for it may possibly need to be installed for building to work.
 In the cases of the 4 major BSDs, the base systems have it all.

 A simple test after building is the following, which should play a sine wave at 440 Hz for 1 second: `./saugns -e "Osin"`.

-Running `make install` will by default copy 'saugns' to '/usr/local/bin/', and the contents of 'doc/' and 'examples/' to directories under '/usr/local/share/'.
+Running `make install` will by default copy `saugns` to `/usr/local/bin/`, and the contents of `doc/` and `examples/` to directories under `/usr/local/share/`.

 | Files under share/    | Description               |
 | -                     | -                         |